Jobs and the Economy

-In his first term as State Representative for District 66, Van has already been recognized as one of the most conservative members of the Texas House.
-Van was named a 2011 Taxpayer Champion by Texans for Fiscal Responsibility, received a 92% conservative rating from Texas Eagle Forum, and was recognized with a 90% conservative rating from the Texas Conservative Coalition and Texas Heritage Alliance.
+In his first term as State Representative for District 66, grassroots leaders and conservative organizations recognized Van as one of the most conservative members of the Texas House.
+Van was named a 2011 Taxpayer Champion by Texans for Fiscal Responsibility, received a 92% conservative rating from Texas Eagle Forum, and was recognized with a 90% conservative rating from the Texas Heritage Alliance.
 Van was also recognized as a top conservative in the Texas Legislature by the Texas Conservative Digest.
 The Dallas Morning News wrote that Van fought “fearlessly” for the conservative agenda.

 Indigent Care Legislation – Last session, Van authored and successfully passed three pieces of legislation preventing legal aliens with financial means from receiving free, taxpayer subsidized healthcare.

 MOVE Act – Fulfilling a campaign promise, the first bill Van proposed in the 2011 session aimed to make it as easy as possible for military men and women serving overseas to vote.
 The legislature unanimously passed SB 100, sending a unified message of support for Texans serving away from home.